mmeyer2k/valhalla/readme.md

 I love windows 10 but hate how it phones home and updates/restarts your computer without warning.
 This problem drove me in search of the optimal solution to being in complete control of my DNS.
 I had already heard about pihole, but pihole has lots of limitations and a large code base.
-It does not support dnscrypt automatically and requires many extra steps to enable.
+For example, it does not support dnscrypt automatically and requires many extra steps to enable.
+The solution I came up with was, as usually happens, more powerful than I had hoped and more useful than I had expected.

 So why use valhalla?
 - literally zero configuration out of the box if not using vpn mode
 - docker is hip but vagrant works just fine you freakin' hipsters
 - allows you to easily exclude entire swaths of the internet by [**only** allowing tlds you need](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/tlds.yaml)
-- simple to configure and switch vpn servers
+- simple to configure and switch VPN servers
 - uses dnscrypt and dnssec without extra steps
 - very small project well suited for forking
 - hate windows update? hate cortana? nuke all microsoft related domains [like i do](https://github.com/mmeyer2k/valhalla/blob/master/lists.d/microsoft.yaml)